Unbiscuit/cloud_and_hpc_classes/README.md

 task 1

-  "docker compose up -d" from task 1 dir
+  "docker compose up -d" from task1 dir

   access localhost from your browser

 task 2

+  "from task2 dir"

   minikube start